Ethical Global Photography Guidelines

 Give Respect and Context to Images

-• Contextualize your photo so as not to contribute to stereotypes or generalizations.
+- Consider whether your photo may contribute to stereotypes or generalizations.
 Keep in mind the research you have done on the community you are photographing, and ensure that your photograph and corresponding caption are respectful, specific and reflect what you have learned.

 Ask yourself: